oscarbvf/meu_app_teste/README.md

    - Only authenticated users (via Devise) can access protected actions.
    - Example policy: Only the author of a post can edit or delete it.

+6. User Experience Enhancements:
+   The entire user interface, including posts, comments, and navigation, is styled consistently using Tailwind CSS for modern, responsive layouts.

-   Note: The app also uses Turbo (via Hotwire) for faster navigation without full page reloads, which is fully compatible with Pundit’s redirection and flash messages.
+   The app uses Turbo (via Hotwire) for faster navigation without full page reloads, which is fully compatible with Pundit’s redirection and flash messages.
+Posts and Comments leverage Turbo Frames and Stimulus controllers for inline updates, dynamic forms, and real-time UI enhancements.

+   The application uses customized Devise views for Sign In, Sign Up, and Forgot Password flows.
+This customization improves the user experience while preserving all Devise functionality, such as secure login, registration, and password reset.

+   The application features custom real-time toast notifications using a Stimulus controller and Turbo Streams.
+Flash messages (notice, alert, etc.) are rendered as <turbo-stream> elements with a custom notify action, which dispatches a browser event captured by the Stimulus notifications_controller.
+This approach allows dynamic, temporary notifications to appear on the screen without full-page reloads, automatically fading out after a few seconds for a smooth user experience.

 ## Development Practices